glennsl/bucklescript-cookbook/README.md

 #### Define composable bitflags constants
 TODO

-#### Bind to a function that takes a avriableriable number of arguments of different types
+#### Bind to a function that takes a variable number of arguments of different types
 ```ml
 module Arg = struct
   type t